Why should we use MPC signatures in the blockchain?

 Differences also exist in the process of signing and verifying.
 When creating a signature for MPC, members take full control in approving or rejecting a transaction, thus, ensuring a fair distribution of responsibility and authority amongst the members.
 Moreover, because the data that is shared amongst the members gets swiped and renewed for every signing process, there is no risk in any secret values being stolen or exposed in any way.

 However, Multisig does not ever reset the settings of its members, signing participants, nor private keys for approval, making all transactions work on a single loop of the same pattern.
 In other words, secret values necessary to approve the signatures never expire nor is reset/renewed, forming a very consistent pattern for calculations needed to approve a signature.
 This means that once the pattern is exposed to the hacker, every valuable data will be handed to its hand.

 We can also take a look at the internal process for approving signatures and see how the signing workflow works distinctively for MPC and Multisig.
 The MPC does not need any additional procedures because the signature is completed when all the pieces of the signature are gathered during the signing process.
 However, Multisig must verify all n signatures because multiple signatures exist.
 Of course, as n increases, so does the verification time.

 There is also a huge gap between the two technologies in how data is processed and recorded on the blockchain.
 With Multisig, all signing participants that have signed off the transaction is exposed with its address.
 This obviously makes it very convenient for anyone to go read all past history of transactions.

 Meanwhile, MPC does not allow any identity nor sensitive data to be revealed.
-MPC only has one single public key for the entire group that is exposed on the blockchain.
-Therefore, no individual public keys are visible on any transactions recorded on blockchain.
+MPC only has one single public key for the entire group that is exposed to the blockchain.
+Therefore, no individual public keys are visible on any transactions recorded on the blockchain.